- Open Sessions

 Ask any Security Professional…We never seem to have all the resources or people we need for our Security Programs.
 It’s just a “fact of life”, so maybe we ought to shift the perspective.
 Our Security Programs should focus on providing “Good Enough” security for our specific business risks and risk appetite.

-This session will present advice and options for establishing a workable security program that fits within the reality of your Organizational and Financial constraints.12:00 pmAdvisory Council Lunch Roundtable – (VIP / Invite Only)Topic: Cyber Talent - Building it, Retaining it and Presenting to the BoardRegistration Level:
+This session will present advice and options for establishing a workable security program that fits within the reality of your Organizational and Financial constraints.12:00 pmAdvisory Council Lunch Roundtable – (VIP / Invite Only)Topic: Responsibilities: Should the CISO Bear it All?Registration Level:

 12:00 pm - 1:15 pmLocation / Room: Richmond